bobliyilun/BURNERNFT/README.md

 The changes Made:
 On the smart contract:
 Made the NFT burnable

 Made the NFT transferable

-On the Frontend:
+On React components:
 Allow individual users to mint their own burner phone numbers to their own metamask addresses.
 The original version mint the NFT at where the contract is deployed.

 Allows the users to export all the numbers they own and up and running (not burnt) to a text file.
 This is done by fetching each IPFS URL.

 Enforce a privacy filter.
 Due to the simplicity of the original frontend, all users share the smae web page when minting NFTs.
-This is not eaxctly secure as one may not want others to see their
+This is not eaxctly secure as one may not want others to see their burner phone numbers.

-The demo contains a basic web3 app and smart contract for minting NFTs.
+I made sure that the current metamask account holders connected to the dapp can only see the numbers generated on their own accounts.
+All numbers are not visible, not burnale, and not transferable by no one but their owner.

+On pure frontend and NFT generation:
+Original Dapp was designed for pictures.
+Needed to conver text for this application.

+Fireship did not include how his NFT was generated.
+However, I made my own burner phone number generator in python.
+It generates phone numbers with Toronto area codes, and it ensures uniqueness in the generations as well.

 ## Usage